 Inconsistencies aside, The Enchanted Crystal: The Age of Resistance has a smart script for all audiences.
 The use of puppets, unfortunately, may alienate children and adolescents, who prefer something more 3D, such as Toy Story, to watch.
 The series has the potential to attract parents who grew up watching programs like The Muppets, Garilbado, Top Gigio, and other landmark programs that were at their peak during their childhood.

-Unfortunately, the use of puppets has been almost forgotten for decades, with companies giving preference to other types of animation, and new generations will feel the impact of seeing something new with an old face.
+Unfortunately, the use of puppets has been almost forgotten for decades, with companies giving preference to other types of animation, and new generations will feel the impact of seeing something new, with an old face.

-Either way, The Dark Crystal: The Age of Resistance, with its 10 episodes coming on Sept.
-30 on Netflix, is a great animation, which can be tiring for this audience, but will entertain the older ones if they are Smart, will remember this nostalgia and call your children to learn about manual work and storytelling that is more engaging than just “punching” buttons.
+Anyway, The Enchanted Crystal: The Age of Resistance, with its 10 episodes that arrive on September 30 at Netflix, is a great animation, which can be tiring for this audience, but that will entertain the elderly, who, if they are smart, will remember this nostalgia and call their children to learn about manual work and a way of telling stories that is more engaging than just “punching” buttons.